eutampieri/xenorchestra/README.md

 # Self-signed SSL

-If you are running this internally (on a secured LAN and need SSL (recommended) follow the below steps to create a self-signed SSL key and certificate.
+If you are running this internally and need SSL (recommended) follow the below steps to create a self-signed SSL key and certificate; while browsers will still say the connection is unsecured, this is because the certificate isn't from a public authority and is on your LAN.
+Alternatively a reverse proxy can be used for public facing installations.

 ## Generate your key and cert